Anna Bligh has firmly rejected speculation that she plans to run in the upcoming by-election for the state seat of Sydney.

-Ms Bligh’s comments come on the back of a media storm about the prospect of her running in the upcoming Sydney by-election, sparked by a report published online last Wednesday.
+Ms Bligh’s comments come on the back of a media storm about the prospect of her running in the upcoming Sydney by-election, sparked by a City News report published online last Wednesday.

-A NSW Labor insider had said party bosses were in negotiations with Ms Bligh to run in the seat after the departure of current Member, Lord Mayor Clover Moore MP.
+A NSW Labor insider had told City News on condition of anonymity that party bosses were in negotiations with Ms Bligh to run in the seat after the departure of current member, Lord Mayor Clover Moore MP.